 Supporting veteran health

-The AMA is currently working with the administration on its Joining Forces Initiative.
+The AMA is currently working with the Obama Administration on its Joining Forces Initiative.
 This national initiative seeks to mobilize all sectors of society to ensure service members and their families get the opportunities and support they have earned.

 The AMA is supportive of educating physicians and other health professionals to make sure veterans get the care they need.
 Below is a compilation of links from AMA medical journals, and governmental and professional organizations on common health issues that affect veterans and their families—particularly post-traumatic stress disorder (PTSD), traumatic brain injury (TBI) and post-combat depression.

 If your organization has information you believe should be included on this page, please contact us.

 Top veteran resource sites: Information and tools for providers

 Archives of Pediatrics & Adolescent Medicine articles

 The American Academy of Child and Adolescent Psychiatry (AACAP) is the leading national professional medical association dedicated to treating and improving the quality of life for children, adolescents, and families affected by these disorders.

 The American Academy of Pediatrics (AAP) offers information to pediatricians and families on Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), post combat depression and deployments as they relate to the care of children and families.